Tuesday 11 March 2014 07:19:24 MST (UTC -0700)

 down, it can make a

-It can be a simple as having a flashlight handy when a storm knocks out the power, or as extensive as having a six-month supply of food, drinking water, medical supplies and methods to cook.
-The extent to which you prepare depends on what you think you may lose — for an hour, or for weeks or more — such as electricity, the availability of food and water, the ability to cook, and, in severe circumstances, shelter.
+It can be a simple as having a flashlight handy when a storm knocks out the power, or as extensive as having a one-year supply of food, drinking water, medical supplies and methods to cook.
+The extent to which you prepare depends on what you think you may lose — electricity, the availability of food and water, the ability to cook, and, in severe circumstances, shelter — and the length of time you'll be without it.

 "Thank God we were prepared."